 There are dozens of online barcode generator solutions for commercial or non-commercial use.
 Most of them are entirely free so you can implement barcodes into your system with zero investment.
 A downside of such websites, however, is they don’t offer customer service.

 Fortunately, using these programs is relatively straightforward and doesn’t require many steps.

 There’s a wide range of barcode types used for a variety of purposes.
 Some of the most common ones include:

 - UPC (Universal Product Code), is used in retail product packaging to help with item identification.
 Its variations include UPC-A and UPC-E. This code is primarily used in the retail industry.

 - EAN (initially European Article Numbers), also known as International Article Number, is a standardized barcode with the same purpose as UPC.
 It’s primarily used in Europe.
 Its variations include EAN-13, EAN-8, JAN-13, ISBN, and ISSN.
 Just like UPC, it’s mainly used in the retail industry.

-- Code 128, a high-density linear symbology commonly used for alphanumeric and numeric-only barcodes that encode 128 characters.
+- Code 128, is a high-density linear symbology commonly used for alphanumeric and numeric-only barcodes that encode 128 characters.
 This solution is often used in applications that require large amounts of data to be encoded in a small space.
 This code is used primarily in the supply chain industry.

-- Code 93, similar to Code 39 but with more character storage.
+- Code 93, is similar to Code 39 but with more character storage.
 It’s commonly used in retail, manufacturing, and logistics.